ast-grep/ast-grep.github.io/website/blog/tree-sitter-glr-arena.md

 pushes its leaf subtree.
 A **reduce** walks backward over one or more links, collects their subtrees as children, builds an internal subtree, and pushes it in the corresponding goto state.
 If several actions or pop paths are valid, the runtime retains several versions.
-Compatible versions can merge when state, position, error cost, and external-scanner state permit the same continuation;
-their incoming links preserve the distinct histories.
+Compatible versions can merge when they permit the same continuation: the same state and position, the same error cost (a running measure of how much error recovery a version has needed), and the same external-scanner state (an external scanner is a grammar's hand-written lexer extension for context-sensitive tokens).
+Their incoming links preserve the distinct histories.

 ![Tree-sitter shifts, branches into versions, reduces backward through links, and merges compatible histories](/image/blog/02-glr-stack-actions.svg)